 - Poor service experiences erode trust—and trust is the foundation of every future transaction

-Investing in knowledge management isn’t just about internal efficiency.
+Investing in knowledge management for your customer service isn’t just about internal efficiency.
 It’s about creating customer experiences that build loyalty, which is the true driver of profit.

 Traditional knowledge bases often fail because they rely on manual updates, static content and siloed systems.
 AI-powered knowledge management changes everything: